 Here Is How To Sear Tuna Steaks:

-- Get your skillet real hot.
+- Turn up the heat to get your skillet nice and hot.
 Use a cast iron skillet if you have it.

 - Sprinkle a little salt and rub cracked pepper on both sides of the raw fish.

 - Seared each side for about 3-5 minutes without disturbing them.
+The cooking time may differ depending on how thick your steaks are.
 The meat will cook it’s way up the steak from the bottom.
-So once it has cooked 1/4 of the way up flip it to the other side.
-Then take it out of the pan when that side has cooked 1/4 of the way up but keep a very rare center.
+So once it has cooked ¼ of the way up flip it to the other side.
+Then take it out of the pan when that side has cooked ¼ of the way up but keep a very rare center.